-Interest will be charged on income tax that is not paid on or before the due date of your return, even if you received an extension of time to file your return.
+(2) you can show that when you signed the return you did not know and had no reason to know of the understatement; and (3) taking into account all the facts and circumstances it would be unfair to hold you liable for the understated tax.
+See Form IT-285, Request for Innocent Spouse Relief (and Separation of Liability and Equitable Relief), and Publication 89, Innocent Spouse Relief (And Separation of Liability and Equitable Relief), for more information.
+Form IT-285 is used only for innocent spouse relief under the three circumstances stated above.
+If you want to disclaim your spouse's defaulted guaranteed student, state university, or city university loan, or past-due support, or past-due legally enforceable debt owed to a New York State agency because you do not want to apply your part of a joint refund or refundable credit to a debt owed solely by your spouse, use Form IT-280, Nonobligated Spouse Allocation (see Disclaiming of spouse's debt on page 22 of this publication).
+Adjustments for errors If you make certain errors on your income tax return, the Tax Department will adjust your return during processing.
+As a result, you may owe additional tax (plus penalty and interest if applicable) or you may receive a smaller refund than you expected.
+For more information, see Publication 46, Common Reasons for Income Tax Adjustments .
+Interest charges Interest will be charged on income tax that is not paid on or before the due date of your return, even if you received an extension of time to file your return.
 Interest is a charge for the use of money, and in most cases may not be waived.
 Interest is compounded daily and the rate is adjusted quarterly.
 If you are due a refund, you may also be entitled to receive interest on your overpayment.
 Interest is compounded daily and the rate is adjusted quarterly.
 If the refund is made within 45 days after the due date of your return, no interest will be paid.
 If you file your return after the due date (including extensions), no interest will be paid if the refund is made within 45 days after the date you filed.
 If the refund is not made within this 45-day period, interest will be paid from the due date of your return or from the date you filed, whichever is later.
-However, interest will not be paid to you on the portion of your refund that is attributable to the real property tax credit, New York State earned income credit, child or dependent care credit, college tuition credit, farmers' school tax credit, New York City school tax credit, the New York City earned income credit, or certain other refundable credits, or if your return cannot be processed.
+However, interest will not be paid to you on the portion of your refund that is attributable to the real property tax credit, New York State earned income credit, child or dependent care credit, college tuition credit, farmers' school tax credit, not credit, the New York City earned income credit, or certain other refundable credits, or if your return cannot be processed.
 To be processed, your return must show your name, address, social security number, signature, and the information needed to mathematically verify your tax liability.